 Instruct the volunteer to continue on to remaining VRC Stations (Data/Agency Coordination, General Safety Briefing and Exiting)

-If an accepted volunteer is NOT placed for any reason, either (1) send them back to the Interview Station to be referred to another agency if they are still interested in volunteering, or (2) have them go through the Data/Agency Coordination and then on to the Exit Station.
+If an accepted volunteer is NOT placed for any reason, either (1) send them back to the Interview Station to be referred to another agency if they are still interested in volunteering, or (2) have them go through the Data/Agency Coordination and then on to the Out-processing Station.

 Note: A separate Referral Form is needed for every volunteer placement.
 If a volunteer is not placed with the original agency, another Referral Form will need to be completed for a referral to a different agency.